shivabioinformatics/metagenomic-pipeline/README.md

 ---

-After running magiclamp (took couple of days), the output files contain 2 csv file swhich are important part of the analysis of the predicted protein.
-The heatmap.csv file is a dot plot illustrating the abundance of each gene within the genome or metagenome and this is important and required if vizulation is needed, various R packages should be installed and available for use with the Rscript command-line tool.
+After running magiclamp (took couple of days), the output files contain 2 CSV files which are important part of the analysis of the predicted protein.
+The heatmap.csv file is a dot plot illustrating the abundance of each gene within the genome or metagenome and this is important and required if visulizastion is needed, various R packages should be installed and available for use with the Rscript command-line tool.

-The othe CSV file is
+The other CSV file is

 ---
 __Important links in this section :)__